 Insurance

-SafetyWing for travel insurance.
-Iceland's weather is genuinely unpredictable and the road conditions can change in hours — trip-interruption coverage is meaningful.
-Medical coverage matters for the activity-focused trips (glacier walking, snowmobiling, heli-skiing) where the wilderness evacuation costs would otherwise be five figures.
+Iceland's weather is genuinely unpredictable and road conditions can change in hours — trip-interruption cover is meaningful.
+Medical cover matters for the activity-focused trips (glacier walking, snowmobiling, heli-skiing) where wilderness evacuation costs would otherwise run to five figures.
+Because the exclusions here are unusually treacherous, we wrote a dedicated guide: what Iceland travel insurance actually needs to cover.

 Getting there